-The example on this page describes how to create a custom Renderer Feature that performs a full screen blitA shorthand term for “bit block transfer”.
+The example on this page performs a full-screen blitA shorthand term for “bit block transfer”.
 A blit operation is the process of transferring blocks of data from one place in memory to another.

 Note: Unity no longer develops or improves the rendering path that doesn’t use the render graph API.
 Use the render graph API instead when developing new graphics features.
 To use the instructions on this page, enable Compatibility Mode (Render Graph Disabled) in URP graphics settings (Project Settings > Graphics).